Early Learning Victoria is committed to ensuring the safety, health and wellbeing of everyone at its centres.

 4. Resources

-The department maintains comprehensive Emergency Management Plan Guidelines and other templates to assist early childhood support services such as Early Learning Victoria to develop, update and maintain their emergency procedures.
+The department maintains comprehensive Emergency Management Plan Guidelines and other templates.
+These assist early childhood support services such as Early Learning Victoria to develop, update and maintain their emergency procedures.

-These resources help to ensure that Early Learning Victoria centres are adequately prepared to address emergencies effectively.
-Resources are also available to support the development of separate personal emergency evacuation plans (PEEP) for people with additional needs.
+These resources help to ensure that Early Learning Victoria centres are prepared to address emergencies.
+There are also resources for creating separate Personal emergency evacuation plans (PEEPs) (282KB, DOCX) for people with additional needs.

 Legislation and standards